Perception Games and Privacy: Perception and Privacy

 Our model suggests that privacy legislation may also increase total welfare by increasing welfare from actions.
 Recall that in some of the equilibria in Example \ref{Example1revisited} types pool and so one type takes an inferior action when actions are observed.
 Consider the same example with privacy regulation ensuring that no one can see the blog that the player reads.
 Clearly, each type would then read his optimal blog.
 So here, privacy legislation would lead to higher welfare from actions, and leave welfare from privacy unchanged (since types pool their actions when observed).

-In fact, this last point is general: it is quite straightforward to see that for any one-player perception game, privacy legislation would always (weakly) increase total welfare whenever players have upper privacy concerns.
-It (weakly) increases welfare from privacy---since under privacy legislation the DM obtains his most-preferred perception---and it also (weakly) increases welfare from actions, since under privacy legislation each type is free to choose his optimal action.
+In fact, this last point is general: it is quite straightforward to see that for any one-player perception game, privacy legislation would always (weakly) increase total welfare whenever players are anonymity-seeking.
+It (weakly) increases welfare from privacy---since under privacy legislation the DM obtains his most-preferred perception---and it also (weakly) increases welfare from actions, since under privacy legislation each type is free to choose his optimal action.\footnote{Clearly, BB's utility is ignored in this line of reasoning, and so it does not apply to \citeauthor{posner1981economics}'s examples.
+Those examples are, in fact, two-player games, where BB is the second player.}

 However, this unequivocal benefit of privacy legislation no longer obtains in settings with more than one player.
 In the more general setting, it is possible that privacy legislation would decrease welfare from actions, and leave welfare from privacy unchanged.
-Thus, as the example that follows will demonstrate, the lack of privacy legislation may yield higher welfare even if all members of society have (upper) privacy concerns.
+As the example that follows will demonstrate, the lack of privacy legislation may yield higher welfare even if all members of society have privacy concerns.
 Thus, the conclusion advocated by \cite{posner1981economics}, that privacy legislation decreases total welfare, may hold even if privacy confers its own intrinsic benefit on individuals, and even if that benefit is arbitrarily large.

 The example is a perception game with two players.
 The formal model is provided in Appendix~\ref{sec:2-player}, which also includes Proposition~\ref{prop_existence_of_equilibrium} assuring the existence of an equilibrium.